GoogleCloudPlatform/terraform-google-cloud-run/examples/simple_cloud_run_with_cmek/README.md

-# Simple Cloud Run Example
+# Simple Cloud Run With CMEK

 This example showcases the basic deployment of containerized applications on Cloud Run, along with domain mapping, CMEK and IAM policy for the service.